langmartin/site-lisp/readme.txt

        : Q <pattern> RET <replacement>
     4. Save all modified files
        : C-x s

+* Git
+  :PROPERTIES:
+  :VISIBILITY: all
+  :END:

+** Search History
+   It is possible to search through your entire history.
+First, try : git log -S'pattern'=

+   If you know the context a little bit more, it might also work to simply pipe the output of git diff
+   : git diff p1 p2 | grep 'pattern'

 * COMMENT Org Mode
   These Org Mode notes are just for reference, the comments in this